Parent and Caregiver Resources

 Healthy diet: It's important that your child continues to eat a healthy diet no matter what treatment for SJIA he or she is on.

 Physical and occupational therapy: Physical and occupational therapy can make it easier for your child to move swollen joints and maintain a good range of motion.
-Always talk to your doctor about therapy that is safe and beneficial for your child.
+Always talk to your child's doctor about therapy that is safe and beneficial for your child.

 Joint stiffness: This is common after waking up in the morning or from a nap.
 Taking a warm shower or bath, wearing warmer clothing, or using a hot compress can help relieve stiffness.
 Some children do better with a cold compress, so experiment with different treatments to see which works best.

 Medications: Monitor your child's medications in addition to ACTEMRA and make sure that all are being taken at the right times and in the right amounts as prescribed.
-Keep a list of your child's current medications with you for rheumatologist visits, or if you need to go to the hospital for any reason.
+Keep a list of your child's current medications with you for doctor visits, or if you need to go to the hospital for any reason.

 Routines: Normal routines and habits should be maintained as much as possible to help keep the physical and emotional effects of your child's condition to a minimum.